-The bricks and mortar business of real estate is often seen as a traditional asset class, or ‘old economy’ business, which will be negatively impacted by technological advances.
+The brick and mortar business of real estate is often seen as a traditional asset class, or ‘old economy’ business, which will be negatively impacted by technological advances.
 While this is true for some areas, the asset class is also evolving in tandem with technological trends and changes in consumer needs, presenting us with many attractive investment opportunities.

 What is going on?

 Increasingly sophisticated technology, rapid urbanisation and shifts in demographics have fundamentally changed consumer behaviours and altered the needs and uses for real estate.
 This is an area we are increasingly focused on.
 We aim to identify the potential winners and losers (Chart 1) from the structural shifts ignited by technology and actively position our portfolios to benefit from the evolving trends.

 Chart 1: Real estate & technology: winners and losers in e-commerce